This post may contain affiliate links. Please see my disclosure policy for details.

 When you make your way to the top of the 199 steps before you reach Whitby Abbey, you’ll be walking through St. Mary’s Church and the graveyard.

 This Anglican Parish church was originally founded all the way back in 1110 but much of the interior dates back to the 18th century.
 It is now a Grade I listed building and well worth a visit.

 Bram Stoker used St Mary’s Graveyard for a few scenes in his book.
-Mina and Lucy, two girls who are taking a holiday in Whitby, take a tour with their Landlord Mr Swales who tells them about folklore of the town and legends surrounding some of the gravestones.
+Mina and Lucy, two girls who are taking a holiday in Whitby, take a tour with their Landlord Mr. Swales who tells them about the folklore of the town and the legends surrounding some of the gravestones.